OperatorFoundation/CanaryLinux/README.md

 Canary will run a series of transport tests based on the configs that you provide.
 It is possible to test each transport on a different transport server based on what host information is provided in the transport config files.

-Currently Shadowsocks and Replicant tests are supported.
-If a different transport needs to be tested, Replicant can be setup to mimic other transports.
+Currently Shadow and Starbridge tests are supported.

 *Currently in development*